A long while back, I wrote a short piece about how to make Linux servers set their local time to Europe -> London, which you can find here.

 Local Time in London is [now_time]

-The above tells you the local time in London… cool, huh?!
+The above tells you the current time in London… cool, huh?!

 How to Make WordPress display the current time in a place, using a shortcode